-The Center for the Study of Ethics in the Professions is pleased provide a variety of collections on topics that fit the Center’s mission of promoting research and teaching on practical moral problems in the professions.
+The Center for the Study of Ethics in the Professions is involved in a number of research projects that focus on Center’s mission of promoting research and teaching on practical moral problems in the professions.

 Ethics Education Library